MarcoPaulin/My_RPG/README.md

 # My_RPG
 A simple RPG made for my studies.
-Project made with Richard Ann.
+Project made with Richard Anne.